 Aged ninety-nine and turning 100 in March 2020, Stan is eager to see progress with the project to re-create 10000.
 Here, is his appeal to all Britain’s railway enthusiasts.

 “ I look forward to the next stage of progress toward re-creating 10000.
 To achieve this we need parts from classes that are still in service are likely to be withdrawn soon.
-It is essential that we have the resources to purchase parts as they become available.
+It is essential that we have the resources to obtain parts as they become available.

 We also need sufficient money to purchase parts, restore and construct others and to certify the design.
 Would you please help me to raise these funds in my 100th year.